Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 7.Input/Output Devices: connects to many different data connectors, such as files and feeds, cloud storage, several databases, CRM systems, Google Analytics, marketing platforms, social networking platforms, financial platforms, e-commerce platforms, HR, and more.

 8.Data from Auto-Joined Tables: Tables connected by a Lookup column can be merged automatically by auto-joining tables (schemas attribute).
-Cohesive database construction is aided and somewhat automated by this.
+This aides and somewhat automates cohesive database construction.

 9.Support for mobile devices: iOS and Android apps enable managers to examine reports and dashboards from their mobile devices and monitor operations from any location.